UMD-CS-STICs/389Lspring18/codelabs/codelab-04/README.md

 ### Wrapping Up

 Leave your content up for us to verify.
+We'll be looking for your post at an EIP address you will submit.

-Before starting the next codelab, be sure to stop ("Actions" > "Instance State" > "Stop") or terminate
+If you are running any other EC2 instances that you are no longer using, be sure to stop ("Actions" > "Instance State" > "Stop") or terminate
 ("Actions" > "Instance State" > "Terminate")
-your EC2 instances (if you are no longer using them); else they will eat into your free credit.
+them; else they will eat into your free credit.
 <!--
 Here are some [ideas](http://www.wpbeginner.com/beginners-guide/top-10-most-important-things-to-do-after-installing-wordpress/) for what to do with your site, now that it's up.
 -->
 ### Submission

-You will be submitting a text file called `ip.txt`.
+You will be submitting a text file called `ip.txt` containing just your Elastic IP address.

 Submit this assignment to `codelab4` on the submit server.
 Upload a zipped directory with the file: